LGBTQ+ Guide to Paris

 The labyrinths in Tuileries Garden provide an incredible view of the Louvre, and a good opportunity to meet fellow men.
-Cruising takes place on both sides of the arch facing the museum.
+Gay people meet on both sides of the arch facing the museum.
 Most people visit this place at dawn or at night and meet in the bushes, the alleys, or the ventilation areas of the museum.
-The park is visited by a nice mix of all types and ages.
+The park is visited by a mix of all types and ages.

 Location: 48.862200, 2.333365

 Parc des Buttes-Chaumont

-Park des Buttes-Chaumont is a big park within central Paris, and the most popular place to cruise.
+Park des Buttes-Chaumont is a big park within central Paris, and the most popular place.
 The busiest spot is in the uphill bushes around Le Pavillon du Lac.
 Here you will find a discreet path with steps that rise up.
-People cruise here and then enter the bush on either side.
+People cruise here and then enter the park on either side.
 This place is very busy in summer.
 In winter it is a little more difficult, but there is always someone there.
-Remember to be discrete, as children wander around the park as well.

 Location: 48.880269, 2.380674

 IDM Sauna is an intimate and clean sauna for men, which is located right in the center of Paris.
 The sauna is visited by a mixed crowd, and is busy on all days of the week.
 It has facilities on 4 different floors.
 The staff is very friendly and eager to help you and answer your questions.
 The sauna is open to men and transgender men, and offers reduced prices for youngsters on saturday.